Skip to main content

 The biggest variable in your pricing math isn't your hourly rate.
 It's how long the audit takes.

-With the right platform, that same engagement takes roughly 15 hours.
+With the right platform, that same engagement takes roughly 15 hours of team time.
 The document analysis, pattern identification, and initial ROI modeling happen in a fraction of the time.
-You still bring the strategic judgment, the stakeholder conversations, the customized recommendations.
-But the data-heavy grunt work is handled.
+Your lead consultant still brings the strategic judgment, the stakeholder conversations, the customized recommendations.
+But the data-heavy grunt work is handled by the platform and reviewed by associates.

 The math tells the whole story.
-If tooling cuts your delivery time from 40 hours to 15, your effective rate on a $20K engagement jumps from $500/hr to $1,333/hr.
-That's not a marginal improvement.
-That's the difference between a consultant who builds a practice on audits and one who stops offering them after the third engagement.
+If tooling cuts your delivery time from 40 hours to 15, and your associates own most of those 15 hours, your effective rate on a $20K engagement isn't $1,333/hr.
+It's whatever you decide to do with the partner hours the platform gave back to you.
+That's the difference between a firm capped at 8 audits a year and one running 20-plus in parallel without burning out the founder.

 Audity structures the entire workflow, from lead qualification to final deliverable.
 See it in action.